ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
-To bind services to a cluster, you must have the Cloud Foundry developer user role for the space where the service instances is provisioned.
-In addition, you must have IAM Editor access to {{site.data.keyword.containerlong}}.
+To bind services to a cluster, you must have the Cloud Foundry developer user role for the space where the service instance is provisioned.
+In addition, you must have the IAM Editor access to {{site.data.keyword.containerlong}}.
 To access the service instance, you must be logged in to the space where the service instance is provisioned.

 {: tsResolve}